Websites are made of pages. The pages must meet compliance with WCAG 2.0 and Section 508.

 Suited for those working with Dev tools.
 It overlays your page with icons that point out trouble spots.
 It also includes a report tab that gives details for each element on the page that it highlights.

 Additional tools can be found in this page's sidebar(below or to the right, depending on your screen width).

 Automated and Manual Testing

-When you use automated testing, eliminate false positives and check manually the rest of the elements using a checklist developed specifically for your website page you will get a clearer picture of it's accessibility.
-Many things you should be able to fix on the spot.
-For example adding alt text to images is a simple fix.
+When you use automated testing, eliminate false positives then manually check the rest of the elements using a checklist developed specifically for your website page you will get a clearer picture of its accessibility.
+Many issues you should be able to fix on the spot.
+For example, adding alt text to images is a simple fix.